Vitamin D

 What is it?

-Is it safe to take vitamin D in pregnancy?
+Are there any alternatives to taking vitamin D in pregnancy?

-What if I have already taken vitamin D during pregnancy?
+What if I don’t want to take vitamin D during pregnancy?

 Will my baby need extra monitoring during pregnancy?

-Taking vitamin D in pregnancy is not expected to cause any problems that would require extra monitoring.
+Taking vitamin D supplements in pregnancy at the recommended doses will not cause any problems that would require extra monitoring.

 Are there any risks to my baby if the father has taken vitamin D?

-We would not expect any increased risk to your baby if the father took vitamin D before or around the time you became pregnant.
+We do not expect any increased risk to your baby if the father took vitamin D before or around the time you became pregnant.

 Who can I talk to if I have questions?